Previous Exhibition: Capital of the North

 Through it all York was a place of power, art, greed and bloodshed.
 Through it all York was the Capital of the North.

-Featuring some of the most prestigious and significant medieval objects ever found in Britain and exploring the lives of some of the most powerful people of the period, this new exhibition will tell the extraordinary story of how great swathes of the country were once ruled from within York’s walls.
+Featuring some of the most prestigious and significant medieval objects ever found in Britain and exploring the lives of some of the most powerful people of the period, this exhibition told the extraordinary story of how great swathes of the country were once ruled from within York’s walls.

-Visitors can find out more through specially-made films within the exhibition and families will be able to trace the stories of key historical figures through our fun cartoon characters, and try their hand at our fantasy jousting computer game!
+Visitors could find out more through specially-made films within the exhibition.
+Families were able to trace the stories of key historical figures through fun cartoon characters and try their hand at a fantasy jousting computer game!

 - Exclusive Exhibition Events for YMT Card Holders at York Art Gallery, the Yorkshire Museum and York Castle Museum in 2017